 In addition, the ADP Vendor Code of Conduct, which we adopted in 2016 and is regularly reviewed, includes similar principles to the Code and specifically requires our vendors to comply with modern slavery laws globally, which include the U.K. Modern Slavery Act of 2015 and Modern Slavery Act 2018 (Cth) of Australia.
 Since its adoption, we have incorporated the Vendor Code of Conduct into vendor contracts, which imposes contractual obligations on our vendors to comply with modern slavery laws with rights for ADP to terminate vendor contracts for failure to meet required standards.
 It is our goal that each and every ADP vendor around the globe comply with the principles set forth in our Vendor Code of Conduct.
-ADP engages thousands of vendors for a range of services, including supply by non-trade or unskilled workers to semiskilled and professionals.
+ADP engages thousands of vendors for a range of services, including supply by non-trade or unskilled workers to semi-skilled and professionals.
 ADP conducts due diligence and risk assessments on all vendors irrespective of the nature of service provided, be it security or cleaning vendors, or business consultants or software developers.
-Towards that end, in addition to the contractual obligations regarding vendor conduct, our comprehensive vendor assurance process requires all prospective vendors to respond to direct questions regarding any use of forced labor and we will not enter into any agreements with any vendor who answers such questions in the affirmative.
-The vendor assurance process is a centralized model for all vendor engagements globally and is conducted by ADP's dedicated global procurement team, with applicable consultation among relevant ADP subsidiary entities, including support on vendor due diligence, liaising with vendors, and the contracting process.
-During our 2018 fiscal year, we implemented a governance, risk and compliance solution which, among other things, provides us with an automated means to request and track certifications, including vendor re-assessments, from our vendors regarding the status of their compliance with specified legal and/or contractual obligations, including the requirements of modern slavery laws such as the U.K. Modern Slavery Act of 2015 and more recently the Modern Slavery Act 2018 (Cth)
+Towards that end, in addition to the contractual obligations regarding vendor conduct, our comprehensive vendor assurance process requires all prospective vendors to respond to direct questions regarding any violations of laws designed to punish slavery, servitude, forced or compulsory labor, human trafficking, debt bondage, child labor, and/or forced marriage (collectively "Modern Slavery Laws").
+We will not enter into any agreements with any vendor who answers such questions in the affirmative.
+The vendor assurance process is a centralized model for vendor engagements globally and is conducted by ADP's dedicated global procurement team, with applicable consultation among relevant ADP subsidiary entities and functions, including support on vendor due diligence, liaising with vendors, and the contracting process.
+Our process provides us with the capability to request and track certifications, including vendor reassessments, from our vendors regarding the status of their compliance with specified legal and/or contractual obligations, including modern slavery laws such as the U.K. Modern Slavery Act of 2015 and the Modern Slavery Act 2018 (Cth) of Australia.

-1 Subsidiaries include, without limitation, Automatic Data Processing Limited, Business Management Systems Limited, ADP RPO UK Limited, ADP Network Services Limited, ADP Development Limited, and GSI UK Limited of Australia.
 Each fiscal year, ADP evaluates on an ongoing basis the practices outlined in this statement.
 Therefore, these practices apply for the stated fiscal period as well as the current period.
-ADP continues to assess and review such practices on an ongoing basis for further improvement opportunities during fiscal year 2022.
+ADP continues to assess and review such practices on an ongoing basis for further improvement opportunities during fiscal year 2024.